Do not let Putin win, Biden pleads with Republicans on Ukraine | Politics

 President Joe Biden pleaded with Republicans on Wednesday for a fresh infusion of military aid for Ukraine, warning that a victory for Russia over Ukraine would leave Moscow in position to attack NATO allies and could draw U.S. troops into a war.
 Biden spoke as the United States planned to announce $175 million in additional Ukraine aid from its dwindling supply of money for Kyiv.
 He signaled a willingness to make significant changes to U.S. migration policy along the border with Mexico to try to draw Republican support.

 "If Putin takes Ukraine, he won't stop there," Biden said.
 Putin will attack a NATO ally, he predicted, and then "we'll have something that we don't seek and that we don't have today: American troops fighting Russian troops," Biden said.
-"We can't let Putin win," he said.
+"We can't let Putin win," he said, prompting an angry reaction from Moscow.

-White House national security adviser Jake Sullivan, in a phone interview with Reuters about building up Ukraine's defense industrial base, said the U.S. was sticking to its long-held position not to pressure Ukraine into negotiations with Russia.
-"That's going to have to be up to them.
-We're just going to keep fighting day in and day out to try to secure this money," Sullivan said.

-"We're going to keep making the case that it would be a historic mistake for the United States to walk away from Ukraine at this moment and we believe that argument will ultimately penetrate and prevail," he said.
-He said Biden is prepared to have "reasonable, responsible discussions to produce a bipartisan outcome on border policy and border sources."
+Russia's RIA news agency quoted the Russian ambassador to the United States, Anatoly Antonov, as saying that Biden's comments on a potential U.S.-Russia conflict were "provocative rhetoric unacceptable for a responsible nuclear power".
+However, Senate Republicans later on Wednesday blocked Democratic-backed legislation that would have provided billions of dollars in new security assistance for Ukraine and Israel, among other international concerns, saying they wanted to press their point about the importance of tighter border policy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)